WELCOME to the Association of Professional Engineers and Geoscientists of the Province of Manitoba (APEGM) site.

 Provincial Engineering and Geoscience Week

-Events in Winnipeg will be held at the Kildonan Place Shopping Centre and include the Spaghetti Bridge Strength Competition, Pasta Bridge Design Competition, Children's Activities and more!
-There are also other events outside Winnipeg.
+Events in Winnipeg were held at the Kildonan Place Shopping Centre including the Spaghetti Bridge Strength Competition, Pasta Bridge Design Competition, Children's Activities and more!
+There were also other events outside Winnipeg.

 The Association will make a pasta donation to Winnipeg Harvest equal to the cumulative weight supported by all entries in the Winnipeg Spaghetti Bridge Competition.
 In 2013, student bridges held a total of 12,305 pounds resulting in matching donations by Canada Safeway and Peak of the Market for a total donation of 36,915 pounds of food to Winnipeg Harvest.
+This year the bridges supported over 15,000 pounds.
 Way to go Students!

 Canadian Geodetic Vertical Datum of 2013 is now available